Cheap online shopping

 Nothing is perfect, and there are flaws in all of the methods below, but in general it helps if you follow these quick tips:

-• Look for a padlock sign and "https".
+Look for a padlock sign and "https" in the address bar.
 Most folks know to look for a security padlock on a website's bottom right, but that doesn't mean the site's legit, just that payment's secure.
-When making a payment, the "http" should appear as "https" so you know it's secure.
+When making a payment, the "http" should appear as "https" in your address bar, This is important when shopping online because it keeps your personal and payment details private and stops criminals from tampering with them as they’re sent to the website.

-• Google for feedback.
+Google for feedback.
 The internet's a powerful way to hunt out other consumers' experiences.
 Easiest of all, do a quick Google search for the company name next to the word 'complaints', for example "Delboy Ltd complaints" and look for trends and feedback.
+You can also look up 'is [company name] safe' or 'is company name legit'.
+Reddit and Trustpilot are usually good places to quickly get an idea of customer experiences with a given site.

-• Understand sometimes there's no protection.
-Ultimately, there's always a risk that a company can go bust and sometimes you have to make a judgement call on whether you're willing to take the risk of parting with your cash.
+Understand that sometimes there's no protection.
+Ultimately, there's always a risk that a company can go bust.
+Sometimes you have to make a judgement call on whether you're willing to take the risk of parting with your cash.

 Don't be overly scared by all this.
 Every day we all make transactions based on trust, and this is part of that.